telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ## Help

 The **Help** menu provides several options for a version update and information, fast access to forums, documentation, and support channel.
-The support option is available only for [Fiddler Everywhere PRO]({%slug introduction%}#key-features) version.

 ![Help Menu](../images/menu/menu-help-update.png)